Daniel Clifford (chef)

 Daniel Clifford (born 6 August 1973) is an English chef who is best known for his work at the two Michelin star restaurant Midsummer House.
 He was also named one of the winners of the 2012 and 2013 series of the BBC television show the Great British Menu.
-He was chef patron of a gastro pub in Little Dunmow, Essex, named The Flitch of Bacon.
+He was chef patron of a gastro pub in Little Dunmow, Essex, named The Flitch of Bacon, which held one Michelin star from 2018 to 2021.
+Daniel is married to his wife Alice and has five daughters and two stepsons.

 Early life

 Clifford was born 6 August 1973 in Canterbury, Kent.
 His father is Tony Clifford and his mother is Denise Clifford, née Wynn.
 He attended Canterbury High School.